FiMDP/FiMDP/README.md

 ## Overview

-**CMDP** is a Python package that implements algorithms developed in our work on controller synthesis for resource-constrained problems modeled as consumption Markov decision processes.
+**CMDP** CMDP is a Python package designed around a proof-of-concept tool implementing algorithms developed in our work on controller synthesis for resource-constrained problems modeled as Consumption Markov Decision Processes (CMDPs).
 The algorithms are detailed in the work titled 'Qualitative Controller Synthesis for Consumption Markov Decision Processes' by František Blahoudek, Tomáš Brázdil, Petr Novotný, Melkior Ornik, Pranay Thangeda and Ufuk Topcu.

 ## Installation and Usage